Mirjana Maletić-Savatić, M.D., Ph.D.

 Cynthia and Anthony G. Petrello Endowed Scholar, Jan and Dan Duncan Neurological Research Institute,

-Assistant Professor, Department of Pediatrics, Baylor College of Medicine,
+Associate Professor, Department of Pediatrics, Baylor College of Medicine,

 Dana Foundation Awardee and McKnight Scholar